-AMORTIZATION METHODS: We used the level percentage of payroll method to allocate amortization cost by year.
-We used a closed 30 year amortization period for the initial UAAL.
-We used an open 30 year amortization period for any residual UAAL.
+AMORTIZATION METHODS: We used a level percent, closed 30 year amortization period for the initial UAAL.
+We used a level percent, open 30 year amortization period for any residual UAAL.

 SUBSTANTIVE PLAN: As required under GASB 43 and 45, we based the valuation on the substantive plan.
 The formulation of the substantive plan was based on a review of written plan documents as well as historical information provided by El Camino CCD regarding practices with respect to employer and employee contributions and other relevant factors.